slackhq/tiny-thumb/README.md

 # Tiny Thumb
 Takes an image as input and produces a tiny payload that can be used to reconstitute a thumbnail of the input using preshared, static, image quality parameters.
-This method is particularly useful in client/server models where payload size is a concern and custom client side manipulation of the payload, prior to display, is possible.
+This method of compressing images is particularly useful in client/server models where payload size is a concern and custom client side manipulation of the payload, prior to display, is possible.

 At the time of writing Slack uses this algorithim in it's product to inline some image content into API responses.